-Announcing One Book One SFU: Son of Elsewhere
+Announcing One Book One SFU: The Story of Us

-Simon Fraser University Library is pleased to announce this year's pick for One Book One SFU: Elamin Abdelmahmoud's Son of Elsewhere: A Memoir in Pieces.
+Simon Fraser University Library is pleased to announce this year's pick for One Book One SFU: Catherine Hernandez's The Story of Us.

-Borrow the book: Son of Elsewhere is available for borrowing at all three branches of SFU Library.
+The Story of Us is available for borrowing at all three branches of SFU Library.

 The book may also be available through your local public library, or from local booksellers such as Pulpfiction Books, Massy Books, or Iron Dog Books.